 Clinical Supervisors assume direct responsibility for a specified number of clients and supervise the graduate clinicians providing services to these clients.
+Clients and student clinicians are assigned to supervisor by Director of the Pace University Speech, Language, and Hearing Center according to availability and expertise.
 They may also provide direct services to clients primarily to demonstrate therapy techniques.
 Clinical Supervisors report directly to the Director of the Pace University Speech, Language, and Hearing Center.
 Clinical Supervisors are responsible to complete the following:

-- Develop and monitor the client's remedial program, ascertain that recommendations from the initial evaluation as well as the semester summaries are implemented, and assess client progress. - Provide a limited amount of client service, mainly to demonstrate therapy techniques. - Observe at least 25% of the client's therapy sessions, on average, over the term.
-Time is subject to change based upon level of skill and experience of the student clinician. - Observe 100% of therapy sessions for teletherapy. - Assist students in developing clinical goals, rationales, objectives, and methods. - Approve and sign each clinical session plan, subjective, objective, assessment, plan (SOAP) note, evaluation report, treatment plan, semester summary, and professional correspondences (both in writing and electronically). - Monitor all other materials entered into the client's chart, and sign when appropriate. - Assist students in observing and analyzing assessment and treatment sessions. - Model and facilitate professional conduct. - Hold individual student conferences as frequently as needed to ensure that graduate clinicians provide high-quality services and develop clinical skills. - Participate in client/parent/family member/caregiver conferences throughout the semester.
+- Develop and monitor the client's remedial program, ascertain those recommendations from the initial evaluation as well as the semester summaries are implemented, and assess client progress. - Provide a limited amount of client service, mainly to demonstrate therapy techniques. - Observe at least 25% of the client's therapy sessions, on average, over the term.
+Time is subject to change based upon level of skill and experience of the student clinician. - Observe 100% of therapy sessions for telepractice. - Assist students in developing clinical goals, rationales, objectives, and methods. - Approve and sign each clinical session plan, subjective, objective, assessment, plan (SOAP) note, evaluation report, treatment plan, semester summary, and professional correspondences (both in writing and electronically). - Monitor all other materials entered to the client's chart, and sign when appropriate. - Assist students in observing and analyzing assessment and treatment sessions. - Model and facilitate professional conduct. - Hold individual student conferences as frequently as needed to ensure that graduate clinicians provide high-quality services and develop clinical skills. - Participate in client/parent/family member/caregiver conferences throughout the semester.